Learn practical ways to apply Maine Department of Environmental Protection regulations to your facility.

-Plus you’ll receive in-depth training on: making hazardous waste determinations; exploring not widely known options of abbreviated permits to treat hazardous waste; state and federal spill reporting requirements, with detailed flow charts; and a step-by-step approach for preparing for a regulatory inspection.
+This one-day course focuses on requirements for labeling, inspecting, packaging and storage of hazardous waste; unwritten regulatory policies and interpretations; and how to avoid common compliance pitfalls.You will also receive in-depth training on making hazardous waste determinations; exploring obscure abbreviated permit options to treat hazardous waste; state and federal spill reporting requirements, with detailed flow charts; and a step-by-step approach for preparing for a regulatory inspection.

 Training is required annually for large quantity generators (LQG), and highly recommended for small quantity generators (SQG and SQG+).
-Specifically, anyone in your facility who handles chemical waste, labels, ships or characterizes hazardous or universal waste should plan to attend, such as:
+Staff in your facility who handle chemical waste, label, ship or characterizes hazardous or universal waste should attend, including:

 846 Main Street